A fast convergence theorem for nearly multiplicative connections on proper Lie groupoids: The averaging operator

-In Section~\ref{sec:2}, when dealing with multiplicative connections on action groupoids, we exploited the natural splitting of the tangent bundle of an action groupoid into its vertical and its horizontal subbundle to the purpose of rewriting the multiplicativity condition in terms of the vertical component of a connection.
-This proved to be useful, then, from the point of view of computations.
-We intend to work out an analogous reformulation of the multiplicativity condition in the more general context of the present section.
-Even though in the case of an arbitrary proper Lie groupoid there are no global\textemdash let alone canonical\textemdash trivializations of the groupoid source mapping available, we can at least always find such trivializations at the infinitesimal level.
-Namely, on our groupoid \(\varGamma\rightrightarrows M\) let us randomly fix some connection \(\varPhi\), which we agree to call the ``background'' connection.
-This choice will give rise to a splitting of the tangent bundle of \(\varGamma\) into a vertical and a horizontal component relative to the tangent source mapping.
+When dealing with multiplicative connections on action groupoids (cf.~Example~\ref{exmp:16a.2.1}) we exploited the natural splitting of the tangent bundle of an action groupoid into its vertical and horizontal subbundles for the purpose of rewriting the condition of multiplicativity in terms of the vertical component of a connection.
+That proved to be useful, then, from the point of view of computations (cf.~Example~\ref{exmp:16a.2.2}).
+We now want to carry out an analogous rewriting of the condition of multiplicativity in the more general context of the present section.